cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/TenantManagementApi.md

 Get Tenants

-Get a list of tenants with which the CDO user is associated.
+Get a list of tenants with which the SCC user is associated.

 ### Example